pgherveou/squid/README.md

 ## Configuration

-You can define a squid.json object to specify folder mappings, and compilation options

-- default options if you dont add a squid.json to your project
+You can define a squid.json object to specify folder mappings, and compilation options Here are the default options if you dont add a squid.json to your project

 ```js
 {